Scroll over 'more' to the right for units/activities/resources!

 A. The lords and nobles

-B. The Kings and queens
+B. The kings and other royal people

-C. The unemployed and jobless
+C. The farmers and peasants

-D. The merchants and tradespeople
+D. The merchants, bankers and tradespeople

 2. A transition from a barter to a money based economy.

-Read through the webpage to fill in the questions on the notes page. |
+Read through the webpage to fill in the questions on the notes page.

 Notes Question: What is bartering?